European-XFEL/Karabo/doc/run/server.rst

 4. **Device Classes**

-   Any server knows about all respective plugins (i.e. device classes), which are installed to the Karabo framework.
+   Any server knows about all respective plugins (i.e. device classes) of its API type, which are installed to the Karabo framework on a given host.
    Sometimes you want to explicitly steer which classes should be loaded by a given server.
    This can be achieved by an additional commandline argument::

      karabo-<API>server deviceClasses=MyDeviceClass